How to test your broadband speed

 Here's how to do it right!

+Running a speed test is a quick and easy way to check how your broadband is performing—and what might be slowing it down.
 We’ve pulled together a no-nonsense guide to help you get the most accurate results, plus a few handy tips if your Wi-Fi feels a bit sluggish.

 Remember: We know, it’s tempting to whip out your phone and hit “Go” on a speed test site, but Wi-Fi can be unreliable for testing.
 For the best results, always plug your laptop or PC into the router using an Ethernet cable!